Texas Car Crash Statistics

 Not all accidents, however, are deadly.
 Of the 10 million accidents that occur every year, from parking lot scrapes to accidents involving police reports and multi-car pileups, just 3 out of every 1,000 accidents involved fatalities, according to the National Safety Council.

-While the odds of dying from a motor vehicle crash are 1 in 103, the chances of sustaining an injury are far more likely.
+While the odds of dying from a motor vehicle crash are 1 in 103, the chances of sustaining an injury when you crash your car are far more likely.
 More than 2 million people are injured in car crashes every year.
 In Texas, there were 12,161 crashes resulting in serious injuries in 2018.
 The average claim for injuries to cover both the insured driver and others involved in the crash has risen to $23,450, due to the soaring cost for medical treatment, according to the Insurance Research Council (IRC), a nonprofit research group.

 How Does Auto Insurance Work?